lucidrains/nuwa-pytorch/README.md

 - [ ] offer a colab with moving mnist example, conditioned on present digits
 - [ ] rotary embeddings for encoder
 - [ ] build NUWA controller class that can accept text or sketch
+- [ ] key masking for 3dna attention - for variable sketch length masking

 ## Citations